sadignasirov/password-strong/README.md

 ## Features

 - Checking the strength of the password.
-- Generating a strong password.
+- Setting a strong password similar to the password entered by the user.
-- A strong password is automatically generated if no password is passed as an argument.
+- Automatic generation of a strong password if no password is passed as an argument.

 ## Installation